volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

 `type` - (Optional) Identifies the type of next-hop (`String`).

 ### Custom Static Route Subnets

  List of route prefixes.

 ###### One of the arguments from this list "ipv6, ipv4" must be set

 `ipv4` - (Optional) IPv4 Subnet Address.
 See [Ver Ipv4 ](#ver-ipv4) below for details.

 `ipv6` - (Optional) IPv6 Subnet Address.
 See [Ver Ipv6 ](#ver-ipv6) below for details.

 ### Dc Cluster Group Choice No Dc Cluster Group

  This site is not a member of dc cluster group.

 ### Deployment Assisted

  In assisted deployment get AWS parameters generated in status of this objects and run volterra provided terraform script..

 ### Direct Connect Choice Direct Connect Enabled

  Direct Connect Connection to Site is enabled(Legacy).

 ###### One of the arguments from this list "auto_asn, custom_asn" must be set

 `auto_asn` - (Optional) Automatically set ASN (`Bool`).

 `custom_asn` - (Optional) Custom Autonomous System Number (`Int`).

-###### One of the arguments from this list "hosted_vifs, standard_vifs, manual_gw" must be set
+###### One of the arguments from this list "standard_vifs, manual_gw, hosted_vifs" must be set

 `hosted_vifs` - (Optional) and automatically associate provided hosted VIF and also setup BGP Peering..
 See [Vif Choice Hosted Vifs ](#vif-choice-hosted-vifs) below for details.

 `manual_gw` - (Optional) and a user associate AWS DirectConnect Gateway with it. (`Bool`).(Deprecated)

 `standard_vifs` - (Optional) and a user associate VIF to the DirectConnect gateway and setup BGP Peering. (`Bool`).

 ### Direct Connect Choice Private Connectivity

  Enable Private Connectivity to Site via CloudLink.

 `cloud_link` - (Required) Reference to Cloud Link.
 See [ref](#ref) below for details.

 ###### One of the arguments from this list "outside, inside" can be set

 `inside` - (Optional) CloudLink will be associated, and routes will be propagated with the Site Local Inside Network of this Site (`Bool`).

 `outside` - (Optional) CloudLink will be associated, and routes will be propagated with the Site Local Outside Network of this Site (`Bool`).

 ### East West Service Policy Choice Active East West Service Policies

  Enable service policy so east-west traffic goes via proxy.

 `service_policies` - (Optional) A list of references to service_policy objects..
 See [ref](#ref) below for details.

 ### East West Service Policy Choice East West Service Policy Allow All

  Enable service policy with allow all so east-west traffic goes via proxy for monitoring.

 ### East West Service Policy Choice No East West Policy

  Disable service policy so that east-west traffic does not go via proxy.

 ### Enable Disable Choice Disable Interception

  Disable Interception.

 ### Enable Disable Choice Enable Interception

  Enable Interception.

 ### Forward Proxy Choice Active Forward Proxy Policies

  Enable Forward Proxy for this site and manage policies.

-`forward_proxy_policies` - (Required) List of Forward Proxy Policies.
+`forward_proxy_policies` - (Required) Ordered List of Forward Proxy Policies active.
 See [ref](#ref) below for details.

 ### Forward Proxy Choice Disable Forward Proxy

  Forward Proxy is disabled for this connector.

 ### Forward Proxy Choice Enable Forward Proxy

  Forward Proxy is enabled for this connector.

 `connection_timeout` - (Optional) This is specified in milliseconds.
 The default value is 2000 (2 seconds) (`Int`).

 `max_connect_attempts` - (Optional) Specifies the allowed number of retries on connect failure to upstream server.
 Defaults to 1. (`Int`).

 ###### One of the arguments from this list "no_interception, tls_intercept" can be set

 `no_interception` - (Optional) No TLS interception is enabled for this network connector (`Bool`).(Deprecated)

 `tls_intercept` - (Optional) Specify TLS interception configuration for the network connector.
 See [Tls Interception Choice Tls Intercept ](#tls-interception-choice-tls-intercept) below for details.(Deprecated)

 `white_listed_ports` - (Optional) Example "tmate" server port (`Int`).

 `white_listed_prefixes` - (Optional) Example "tmate" server ip (`String`).

 ### Forward Proxy Choice Forward Proxy Allow All

  Enable Forward Proxy for this site and allow all requests..

 ### Forward Proxy Choice No Forward Proxy

  Disable Forward Proxy for this site.

 ### Global Network Choice Global Network List

  List of global network connections.

 `global_network_connections` - (Required) Global network connections.
 See [Global Network List Global Network Connections ](#global-network-list-global-network-connections) below for details.

 ### Global Network Choice No Global Network

  No global network to connect.

 ### Global Network List Global Network Connections

  Global network connections.

 ###### One of the arguments from this list "sli_to_global_dr, slo_to_global_dr" must be set

 `sli_to_global_dr` - (Optional) Site local inside is connected directly to a given global network.
 See [Connection Choice Sli To Global Dr ](#connection-choice-sli-to-global-dr) below for details.

 `slo_to_global_dr` - (Optional) Site local outside is connected directly to a given global network.
 See [Connection Choice Slo To Global Dr ](#connection-choice-slo-to-global-dr) below for details.

 ###### One of the arguments from this list "disable_forward_proxy, enable_forward_proxy" can be set

 `disable_forward_proxy` - (Optional) Forward Proxy is disabled for this connector (`Bool`).(Deprecated)

 `enable_forward_proxy` - (Optional) Forward Proxy is enabled for this connector.
 See [Forward Proxy Choice Enable Forward Proxy ](#forward-proxy-choice-enable-forward-proxy) below for details.(Deprecated)

 ### Hosted Vifs Vif List

  List of Hosted VIF Config.

 `vif_id` - (Required) AWS Direct Connect VIF ID that needs to be connected to the site (`String`).

 ###### One of the arguments from this list "same_as_site_region, other_region" must be set

 `other_region` - (Optional) Other Region (`String`).

 `same_as_site_region` - (Optional) Use same region as that of the Site (`Bool`).

 ### Inside Static Route Choice Inside Static Routes

  Manage static routes for inside network..

 `static_route_list` - (Required) List of Static routes.
 See [Inside Static Routes Static Route List ](#inside-static-routes-static-route-list) below for details.

 ### Inside Static Route Choice No Inside Static Routes

  Static Routes disabled for inside network..

 ### Inside Static Routes Static Route List

  List of Static routes.

 ###### One of the arguments from this list "simple_static_route, custom_static_route" must be set

 `custom_static_route` - (Optional) Use Custom static route to configure all advanced options.
 See [Config Mode Choice Custom Static Route ](#config-mode-choice-custom-static-route) below for details.

 `simple_static_route` - (Optional) Use simple static route for prefix pointing to single interface in the network (`String`).

 ### Interception Policy Choice Enable For All Domains

  Enable interception for all domains.

 ### Interception Policy Choice Policy

  Policy to enable/disable specific domains, with implicit enable all domains.

 `interception_rules` - (Required) List of ordered rules to enable or disable for TLS interception.
 See [Policy Interception Rules ](#policy-interception-rules) below for details.

 ### Interception Rules Domain Match

  Domain value or regular expression to match.

-###### One of the arguments from this list "suffix_value, regex_value, exact_value" must be set
+###### One of the arguments from this list "exact_value, suffix_value, regex_value" must be set

 `exact_value` - (Optional) Exact domain name. (`String`).

 `regex_value` - (Optional) Regular Expression value for the domain name (`String`).

 `suffix_value` - (Optional) Suffix of domain name e.g "xyz.com" will match "*.xyz.com" and "xyz.com" (`String`).

 ### Internet Vip Choice Disable Internet Vip

  VIPs cannot be advertised to the internet directly on this Site.

 ### Internet Vip Choice Enable Internet Vip

  VIPs can be advertised to the internet directly on this Site.

 ### Kubernetes Upgrade Drain Enable Choice Disable Upgrade Drain

-Disable Node by Node Upgrade during Software or OS version upgrade.
+ x-displayName: "Disable Node by Node Upgrade".

 ### Kubernetes Upgrade Drain Enable Choice Enable Upgrade Drain

-Enable Node by Node Upgrade during Software or OS version upgrade.
+ x-displayName: "Enable Node by Node Upgrade".

 ###### One of the arguments from this list "drain_max_unavailable_node_count, drain_max_unavailable_node_percentage" must be set

-`drain_max_unavailable_node_count` - (Optional) Max unavailable worker node count during Software or OS version upgrade (`Int`).
+`drain_max_unavailable_node_count` - (Optional) x-example: "1" (`Int`).

-`drain_max_unavailable_node_percentage` - (Optional) Max unavailable worker node in percentage during Software or OS version upgrade, with minimum unavailable 1 node (`Int`).(Deprecated)
+`drain_max_unavailable_node_percentage` - (Optional) Max number of worker nodes to be upgraded in parallel by percentage.
+Note: 1% would mean batch size of 1 worker node. (`Int`).(Deprecated)

-`drain_node_timeout` - (Required) Second to wait before skipping a pod eviction, equivalent to `skip-wait-for-delete-timeout` option in node drain.
-0 to not skipping any pods eviction (Warning: It may block the upgrade if set to 0 and a pod fails to evict). (`Int`).
+`drain_node_timeout` - (Required) (Warning: It may block upgrade if services on a node cannot be gracefully upgraded.
+It is recommended to use the default value). (`Int`).

 ###### One of the arguments from this list "disable_vega_upgrade_mode, enable_vega_upgrade_mode" must be set

 `disable_vega_upgrade_mode` - (Optional) Disable Vega Upgrade Mode (`Bool`).(Deprecated)

 `enable_vega_upgrade_mode` - (Optional) When enabled, vega will inform RE to stop traffic to the specific node. (`Bool`).(Deprecated)

 ### Name Choice Autogenerate

  Autogenerate the VPC Name.

 ### Network Options Inside

  CloudLink will be associated, and routes will be propagated with the Site Local Inside Network of this Site.

 ### Network Options Outside

  CloudLink will be associated, and routes will be propagated with the Site Local Outside Network of this Site.

 ### Network Policy Choice Active Enhanced Firewall Policies

  with an additional option for service insertion..

-`enhanced_firewall_policies` - (Required) Ordered List of Enhaned Firewall Policy active for this network firewall.
+`enhanced_firewall_policies` - (Required) Ordered List of Enhanced Firewall Policies active.
 See [ref](#ref) below for details.

 ### Network Policy Choice Active Network Policies

  Firewall Policies active for this site..

 `network_policies` - (Required) Ordered List of Firewall Policies active for this network firewall.
 See [ref](#ref) below for details.

 ### Network Policy Choice No Network Policy

  Firewall Policy is disabled for this site..

 ### Nexthop Nexthop Address

  Nexthop address when type is "Use-Configured".

 ###### One of the arguments from this list "ipv4, ipv6" can be set

 `ipv4` - (Optional) IPv4 Address.
 See [Ver Ipv4 ](#ver-ipv4) below for details.

 `ipv6` - (Optional) IPv6 Address.
 See [Ver Ipv6 ](#ver-ipv6) below for details.

 ### Ocsp Stapling Choice Custom Hash Algorithms

  Use hash algorithms in the custom order.
 F5XC will try to fetch ocsp response from the CA in the given order.
 Additionally, LoadBalancer will not become active until ocspResponse cannot be fetched if the certificate has MustStaple extension set..

 `hash_algorithms` - (Required) Ordered list of hash algorithms to be used. (`List of Strings`).

 ### Ocsp Stapling Choice Disable Ocsp Stapling

  This is the default behavior if no choice is selected..

 ### Ocsp Stapling Choice Use System Defaults

  F5XC will try to fetch OCSPResponse with sha256 and sha1 as HashAlgorithm, in that order..

 ### Offline Survivability Mode Choice Enable Offline Survivability Mode

-When this feature is enabled on an existing site, the pods/services on this site will be restarted..
+ x-displayName: "Enabled".

 ### Offline Survivability Mode Choice No Offline Survivability Mode

-When this feature is disabled on an existing site, the pods/services on this site will be restarted..
+ x-displayName: "Disabled".

 ### Operating System Version Choice Default Os Version

  Will assign latest available OS version.

 ### Outside Static Route Choice No Outside Static Routes

  Static Routes disabled for outside network..

 ### Outside Static Route Choice Outside Static Routes

  Manage static routes for outside network..

 `static_route_list` - (Required) List of Static routes.
 See [Outside Static Routes Static Route List ](#outside-static-routes-static-route-list) below for details.

 ### Outside Static Routes Static Route List

  List of Static routes.

 ###### One of the arguments from this list "simple_static_route, custom_static_route" must be set

 `custom_static_route` - (Optional) Use Custom static route to configure all advanced options.
 See [Config Mode Choice Custom Static Route ](#config-mode-choice-custom-static-route) below for details.

 `simple_static_route` - (Optional) Use simple static route for prefix pointing to single interface in the network (`String`).

 ### Perf Mode Choice Jumbo

-L3 performance mode enhancement to use jumbo frame.
+ x-displayName: "Enabled".

 ### Perf Mode Choice No Jumbo

-L3 performance mode enhancement without jumbo frame.
+ x-displayName: "Disabled".

 ### Perf Mode Choice Perf Mode L3 Enhanced

-When the mode is toggled to l3 enhanced, traffic disruption will be seen.
+ Site optimized for L3 traffic processing.

 ###### One of the arguments from this list "no_jumbo, jumbo" must be set

-`jumbo` - (Optional) L3 performance mode enhancement to use jumbo frame (`Bool`).
+`jumbo` - (Optional) x-displayName: "Enabled" (`Bool`).

-`no_jumbo` - (Optional) L3 performance mode enhancement without jumbo frame (`Bool`).
+`no_jumbo` - (Optional) x-displayName: "Disabled" (`Bool`).

 ### Perf Mode Choice Perf Mode L7 Enhanced

-When the mode is toggled to l7 enhanced, traffic disruption will be seen.
+ Site optimized for L7 traffic processing.

 ### Policy Interception Rules

  List of ordered rules to enable or disable for TLS interception.

 `domain_match` - (Required) Domain value or regular expression to match.
 See [Interception Rules Domain Match ](#interception-rules-domain-match) below for details.

 ###### One of the arguments from this list "enable_interception, disable_interception" must be set

 `disable_interception` - (Optional) Disable Interception (`Bool`).

 `enable_interception` - (Optional) Enable Interception (`Bool`).

 ### Port Choice Custom Ports

  Custom list of ports to be allowed.

 `port_ranges` - (Required) Port Ranges (`String`).

 ### Port Choice Disable Allowed Vip Port

  HTTP Port (80) & HTTPS Port (443) will be disabled..

 ### Port Choice Use Http Https Port

  HTTP Port (80) & HTTPS Port (443) will be allowed..

 ### Port Choice Use Http Port

  Only HTTP Port (80) will be allowed..

 ### Port Choice Use Https Port

  Only HTTPS Port (443) will be allowed..

 ### Private Key Blindfold Secret Info Internal

  Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

 `decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).